- Profit or Loss From Farming

 Any amount included in income from line 8 of Form 8864, Biodiesel and Renewable Diesel Fuels Credit.

-The amount of credit for federal tax paid on fuels claimed on your 2017 Form 1040.
+The amount of credit for federal tax paid on fuels claimed on your 2018 Schedule 5 (Form 1040).
 For information on including the credit in income, see chapter 2 of Pub.
 510.

-Any recapture of excess depreciation on any listed property, including any section 179 expense deduction, if the business use percentage of that property decreased to 50% or less in 2018.
+Any recapture of excess depreciation on any listed property, including any section 179 expense deduction, if the business use percentage of that property decreased to 50% or less in 2019.
 Use Part IV of Form 4797 to figure the recapture.
-See the Instructions for Schedule C (Form 1040), line 13, for the definition of listed property.
+See the Instructions for Schedule C (Form 1040 or 1040-SR), line 13, for the definition of listed property.

 The inclusion amount on leased listed property (other than vehicles) when the business use percentage drops to 50% or less.
 See chapter 5 of Pub.
 946 to figure the amount.